Manecas1221212/romance/plan.md

 - Anna turns 60 in an empty penthouse
 - Birthday Party is corporate obligations, no one who loves her is there, except for Claire, she still drops by once in a while, now a happy grandmother surrounded by love
 - Sophie/Jake send gifts, don't attend
-- Every birthday Anna opens the encrypted file with Jessica murder plan, but feels nothing
+- Every birthday Anna opens a photo of Jessica, but feels nothing
 - Board offers her **chair position** (the absolute top)
 - Patricia raises concerns about "history with Jane"
 - Anna: *"My record speaks for itself.
 Zero scandals."*
 - Wins by single vote, becomes board chair at 60
-- Jessica calls Anna, still trying to get her to stat going to church to confess.
+- Jane calls Anna, still trying to get her to stat going to church to confess.
 Anna hangs up
 - Sees herself in mirror and starts doubting if this was actually the life she wanted: not survivor, just murderer who built empire on innocent blood

 **Chapter 31: The Legacy**